Mentor in Residence

 TAC’s Black Arts Projects granting program is a new program designed to support arts projects by Black artists, Black artist collectives, and Black-led, Black-focused and Black-serving organizations.
 This funding program is open to all arts disciplines and intended to support the development, continuation, and flourishing of Black arts communities as well as amplify the work of Black artists in Toronto.

-Mentor in Residence mentors may use their remaining mentorship hours towards supporting applicants to the program in the following ways:
+Mentors may support applicants to the program in the following ways:

 provide direction in development of project ideas